weel/android-gradle-presentation/README.md

-# reveal.js with Iterate theme
+# reveal.js — Iterate style

 This is a fork of the brilliant [reveal.js](https://github.com/hakimel/reveal.js), styled using an Iterate theme.

+An on-line CEO-friendly editor exists at [slid.es](http://slid.es/), and can be used to produce markup that can be fitted into this theme by editing **index.html**.

 Relevant documentation: